VT-0xFF/RecRoomApiInfo/README.md

 ## All of the API documentation will be as MD files inside of the "API" folder in this repo.

 # How can You Help?
-* The best way that you can help, code wise, is to look for any IPAs, or APKs (Quest And Google Play) for RecRoom versions made after `6 December 2018 – 21:26:17 UTC` (When they switched from Mono to Il2Cpp), and not after `20 August 2024 – 03:07:46 UTC` (When they added Metadata Encryption)
-* APKs and IPAs AFTER metadata encription Can be useful, but only if the metadata encryption is ever reverse engineered.
 * The best way you can contribute, is editing the auto generated .md files to fix any issues or missing definitions.
 This whole project was started by me alone, being very ambitious.
 I will get some things wrong, or outright missing some things, so I hope that if you care about making sure anyone can read this information if they wanted to make a custom and/or private server for old versions of RecRoom if they wanted to as much as I do, that you can provide your own help or information to assist others projects as well as my own.

 # Information